Stefan Starzyński: Legacy and remembrance

 After the war the rebuilt Warszawa II radio station was named after him.
 Currently there are several monuments to Starzyński in Warsaw as well as a street and several schools named after him.
 His September 1939 radio broadcasts are now considered to be a part of popular culture in Poland.
 Starzyński's quiet, hoarsened voice and the texts of his speeches are nowadays easily recognizable by most Varsovians.
 In 2003 the readers of news papers and the spectators of the Warsaw branch of the public television elected Starzyński as the Varsovian of the Century by a huge majority of votes.

-In 1978 his popularized story was filmed by Andrzej Trzos-Rastawiecki in his movie Gdziekolwiek jesteś, panie prezydencie (Wherever You Are, Mr. President).
+In 1978 his popularized story was filmed by Andrzej Trzos-Rastawiecki in his movie Gdziekolwiek jesteś, panie prezydencie (Wherever You Are, Mr. Mayor).